 Installed size (on reference hardware): 2.68 MB, 158 files

-Dependencies (build time detected): 00-dirtree bash binutils bzip2 cairo coreutils diffutils expat file findutils fontconfig freetype gawk gcc gettext glib glibc glitz grep intltool xorgproto libpng libpthread-stubs libx11 libxau libxcb libxml libxrender linux-header make net-tools pango perl pixman pkgconfig python xorgproto sed sysfiles tar xcb-util xorgproto zlib
+Dependencies (build time detected): 00-dirtree binutils cairo coreutils diffutils expat file findutils fontconfig freetype gawk gettext glib glitz grep intltool xorgproto libpng libpthread-stubs libx11 libxau libxcb libxml libxrender linux-header make net-tools pango perl pixman pkgconfig python xorgproto sed sysfiles tar xcb-util xorgproto zlib

 Installed files (on reference hardware):